Small Vectors, Big Effects: A Mechanistic Study of RL-Induced Reasoning via Steering Vectors: Single-layer steering vectors

 \section{Single-layer steering vectors}

+While all-layer steering vectors can match the performance of fully fine-tuned models, joint training couples layers through inter-layer interactions, making it difficult to attribute improvements to any single layer.
+To isolate layer-specific effects, we trained a steering vector at one layer at a time and report its performance.
+This per-layer setting both clarifies the object of our mechanistic analysis and provides a reference point -- an upper bound on what can be achieved by a single linear intervention at a fixed layer.

+\paragraph{Setup.} In each training run, we selected a single layer $\ell$ and injected a steering vector $s_{\ell}$ into the residual stream at that layer’s output.
+All other layers remained unchanged.
+We initialized $s_{\ell}$ to zero and trained it using the standard RLVR pipeline.

-\paragraph{Setup.} We study two base models -- Qwen2.5-Math-7B \citep{qwen2.5} and Llama3.1-8B-Instruct \citep{grattafiori2024llama}.
-Models are trained on the DeepScaleR dataset \citep{deepscaler2025} with the sampling temperature $\tau=1.0$, a 4K context window for Qwen2.5-Math-7B, and 8K for Llama3.1-8B-Instruct.
-Rewards are assigned with \texttt{Math-Verify}\footnote{\url{https://github.com/huggingface/Math-Verify}}.
+We studied two base models -- Qwen2.5-Math-7B \citep{qwen25math} and Llama3.1-8B-It \citep{grattafiori2024llama}.
+Models were trained on the DeepScaleR dataset \citep{deepscaler2025} with the sampling temperature $\tau=1.0$, a 4K context window for Qwen2.5-Math-7B, and 8K for Llama3.1-8B-It.
+Rewards were assigned with \texttt{Math-Verify}\footnote{\url{https://github.com/huggingface/Math-Verify}}.
 We used $128$ prompts and $16$ generations per gradient step.
-Evaluation spans six math benchmarks: AIME24/25, AMC23, MATH500 \citep{hendrycks2021measuring}, MinervaMath \citep{lewkowycz2022solving}, and OlympiadBench \citep{he2024olympiadbench}.
-We report the mean score across these benchmarks.
+We used the Adam optimizer \citep{kingma2014adam} with no weight decay.
+Evaluation spanned six math benchmarks: AIME24/25, AMC23, MATH500 \citep{hendrycks2021measuring}, MinervaMath \citep{lewkowycz2022solving}, and OlympiadBench \citep{he2024olympiadbench}.
+We report the mean score across these benchmarks in the main text and provide the raw numbers in \Cref{appendix:raw_bench_scores_layers}.
 For MATH500, MinervaMath, and OlympiadBench we report \textsc{Pass@1}; for AIME24/25 and AMC23 we report \textsc{Avg@32} due to their smaller sizes.
-During evaluation, models decode with sampling at $\tau=1.0$ following \citet{zeng2025simplerl}.
-Evaluation context length is 4K and 32K for Qwen2.5-Math-7B and other models respectively.
-All metrics are averaged over three evaluation seeds.
+During evaluation, models decoded with sampling at $\tau=1.0$ following \citet{zeng2025simplerl}.
+Evaluation context length was 4K and 32K for Qwen2.5-Math-7B and Llama3.1-8B-It, respectively.
+All metrics were averaged over three evaluation seeds.